sass/sass-site/source/documentation/style-rules/parent-selector.md

         display: block
 {% endcodeExample %}

-{% markdown %}
 ## In SassScript

 The parent selector can also be used within SassScript.
 It's a special expression that returns the current parent selector in the same format used by [selector functions][]: a comma-separated list (the selector list) that contains space-separated lists (the complex selectors) that contain unquoted strings (the compound selectors).

 [selector functions]: /documentation/modules/selector#selector-values
-{% endmarkdown %}

 {% codeExample 'parent-selector-sassscript' %}
   .main aside:hover,